President and CEO, Ilitch Holdings, Inc.

 Ilitch Sports + Entertainment

 Ilitch Sports + Entertainment (IS+E) is reimagining the power and potential of providing world-class sports and entertainment experiences to fans, guests, and corporate partners.
-Ilitch Sports + Entertainment was formed as the umbrella organization for business operations of the storied Detroit Red Wings, Detroit Tigers and The District Detroit, the region's emerging epicenter of entertainment in the heart of the city.
+Ilitch Sports + Entertainment was formed as the umbrella organization for business operations of the storied Detroit Red Wings, Detroit Tigers and The District Detroit.
 IS+E operates the award-winning Little Caesars Arena - which has welcomed nearly 8 million guests and approximately 600 events since opening in late 2017, Comerica Park - home to the Detroit Tigers, and the iconic Fox Theatre, all within a four-block radius in The District Detroit.
 It also maintains a joint venture interest in 313 Presents and provides facility management services for DTE Energy Music Theatre, Michigan Lottery Amphitheatre at Freedom Hill, and the Meadowbrook Amphitheatre.
-In 2017, 313 Presents - a joint venture between Olympia Entertainment and Pistons Sports & Entertainment - was launched to form Detroit's premiere live entertainment company.
+In 2017, 313 Presents - a joint venture between Olympia Entertainment and Pistons Sports & Entertainment - was launched to form Detroit's premier live entertainment company.
 The merger was preceded by the Detroit Pistons receiving unanimous approval from the NBA Board of Governors to return to the city of Detroit for the first time in nearly 40 years as a tenant of the state-of-the-art Little Caesars Arena.
 More than 500 ticketed events per year are hosted at venues operated by Ilitch Sports + Entertainment.
 In the 2019 Pollstar rankings, Little Caesars Arena ranked #2 in the U.S. in concert ticket sales, behind only Madison Square Garden.
 Those same Pollstar rankings saw the Fox Theatre rated #6 in the country, and #7 in the world, with nearly 500,000 guests.

 MotorCity Casino Hotel

-Chris continues to build on the legacy of his parents and company founders, Marian and Mike Ilitch, through significant and ongoing real estate development efforts like The District Detroit, a premier urban live, work, play destination featuring professional sports, entertainment, residential, retail, educational, and office space in the heart of the city.
-Olympia Development, under the direction of SVP Keith Bradford, is steadily building out The District Detroit and redeveloping a critical part of the city, uniting world-class theaters, four professional sports teams and three multi-use sports facilities, including Comerica Park and the state-of-the-art, award-winning Little Caesars Arena- home of the Detroit Red Wings, the Detroit Pistons and world-class entertainment and community events.
+Christopher continues to build on the legacy of his parents and company founders, Marian and Mike Ilitch, through significant and ongoing real estate development efforts like The District Detroit, a premier urban live, work, play destination featuring professional sports, entertainment, residential, retail, educational, and office space in the heart of the city.
+Olympia Development, under the direction of its President Keith Bradford, is steadily building out The District Detroit and redeveloping a critical part of the city, uniting world-class theaters, four professional sports teams and three multi-use sports facilities, including Comerica Park and the state-of-the-art, award-winning Little Caesars Arena- home of the Detroit Red Wings, the Detroit Pistons and world-class entertainment and community events.
 The District Detroit also includes retail, residential, educational, and commercial office developments that create economic opportunity and unforgettable experiences for the community, such as the Mike Ilitch School of Business at Wayne State University, the Detroit Center for Innovation, and the Little Caesars World Headquarters.
 Olympia Development's restoration of Detroit's historic icons, such as the Eddystone residences, is bringing much needed market-rate and affordable housing to the core of the city.
 To date, over 20,000 men and women have been hired for skilled trades and construction, construction-related and permanent jobs for these developments, and Olympia Development has contributed approximately $6 million toward workforce development funds for Detroiters.
 Detroit-based companies received 60 percent of Little Caesars Arena contract awards worth more than $530 million.
 As a result of the new construction in The District Detroit, the area tax base has increased by 505 percent.
-The past and future economic impact of The District Detroit to the region and the state of Michigan is estimated to exceed $4 billion, driving job creation and entrepreneurship for the betterment of the greater community.

 Detroit's premier live entertainment company, 313 Presents promotes and produces more than 300 concerts, theatrical productions, sporting events and family shows a year at six world-class venues across southeastern Michigan, including Little Caesars Arena, the historic Fox Theatre featuring Proud Partner Comerica Bank, Comerica Park and DTE Energy Music Theatre.
 Consistently ranked in the top 10 in Pollstar year-end attendance charts, including DTE Energy Music Theatre as #1 Amphitheatre in the World in 2019, 313 Presents is the touring destination and market-leader in the industry, hosting marquee artists and productions including Bob Seger, Elton John, Drake, Pink, Jay-Z, and Harry Styles.
 313 Presents is a joint venture between the Ilitch organization and Pistons Sports & Entertainment.